CarlVerret/csFastFloat/README.md

 # Requirements

-.NET Core 3.1 or better.
-Under .NET 5 framework, the library takes advantage of the new Math.BigMul() function.
+.NET standaard 2.0 or better.
+Under .NET 5 framework, the library takes advantage of the new Math.BigMul() & System.Runtime.Intrinsics.X86 SIMD functions.

 # Compile and testing